colliand/colliand-academic/content/event/2020-02-25-berkeley-skydeck/index.md

 ---
-title: "Berkeley Skydeck talk: Syzygy, Callysto and 2i2c"
+title: "Berkeley Skydeck: Syzygy, Callysto and 2i2c"
 abstract: James Colliander (Director of the Pacific Institute for the Mathematical sciences) launched Canada's national JupyterHub infrastructure Syzygy.
 James presents on the future of interactive computing including how